MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-pull-distribution-point.md

 ## Limitations

--   You can't configure a cloud-based distribution point as a pull-distribution point.
+-   You can't configure a cloud distribution point as a pull-distribution point.

 -   You can't configure the distribution point role on a site server as a pull-distribution point.